liferay-gs-latam/lug-tuning-liferay/README.md

 Import some dashboard from https://grafana.com/grafana/dashboards/?search=k6&dataSource=influxdb

-Or you can use the two dashboards from this repo in the folder [grafana-dashboard](grafana-dashboard).
+Or you can use the two dashboards from this repo in the folder [grafana-dashboards](grafana-dashboards).

 ## Prometheus